What Is Breast Augmentation?

 The cost of breast augmentation varies from one patient to the next, depending on the specifics of their surgery.
 During your consultation, your doctor will take many factors into consideration before giving you a quote.
 Some factors that can affect cost include:

-- Your geography – surgery in Denton will be priced differently than other states or even other areas of Texas and tends to be a competitively priced market.
+- Your geography – surgery will be priced differently than other states or even other areas of Texas and tends to be a competitively priced market.

 - Your doctor’s training and experience